mozilla-services/merino-py/docs/testing/integration-tests.md

 # Integration Tests

-The integration layer of testing allows for verification of interactions between service components, with lower development, maintenance and execution costs compared with higher level tests, such as contract tests.
+The integration layer of testing allows for verification of interactions between service components, with lower development, maintenance and execution costs compared with higher level tests.

 To execute integration tests, make sure you have Docker installed and a docker daemon running.
 Then use: `make integration-tests`